zer0cache/matic-docs/docs/develop/chainide.md

   <img src="https://d3gvnlbntpm4ho.cloudfront.net/ERC+721+Deployment+on++Mumbai/image.png" />
 </div>

-### **Obtaining MATIC tokens on testnet**
+### Obtaining MATIC tokens on Testnet

 After adding the Mumbai testnet on MetaMask, visit the [Polygon Faucet](https://faucet.polygon.technology/) to request testnet tokens.
 These tokens are required to pay gas fees in order to deploy and interact with the smart contract.
-On the faucet page, select "Mumbai" as the network, "MATIC" as the token, and paste your MetaMask wallet address.
-Then, click submit and the faucet will send you some test MATIC within a minute.
+On the faucet page, select **Mumbai** as the network, **MATIC** as the token, and paste your MetaMask wallet address.
+Then, click **Submit** and the faucet will send you some test MATIC within a minute.

 <img src="https://d3gvnlbntpm4ho.cloudfront.net/ERC+721+Deployment+on++Mumbai/Polygon_PR_get_tokens.png" width="100%" height="100%" />

-## **Write an ERC-721 Smart Contract**
+## Write an ERC-721 Smart Contract

 You need to write down all the required functions that you want to implement in your ERC-721 smart contract.
 A general ERC-721 smart contract has the following functions: